speedracr/poodr/README.md

 Check out file sizes in directories: `du -ah` will show `disk usage` in `human` readable form for `all` files.

+File size on system level: `df -h` in root.

 Master move: go back to the directory you were previously in with `cd -`.
 Magic!